Recent Comments

 They (meaning Fundies) say that embryos have souls.
 Never mind that the ones used for stem cell research are clusters of about four cells total.

 They also say that adult stem cells have borne more medical advancements.
 They don’t seem to realise that this just may be because there was a **ban on embryonic stem cell research**.
-Of course you’re gonna get more results from Option B when you’re not allowable to try Option A!
+Of course you’re gonna get more results from Option B when you’re not allowed to try Option A!

 Addition: